znetstar/tor-router/docs/rpc-methods.md

-## RPC Functions
+# RPC Functions

 The following functions are available via the RPC

-# queryInstances()
+## queryInstances()

 Returns an array containing information on the instances currently running under the router.

+## queryInstanceByName(String)

+Returns information on an instance identified by name

+## queryInstanceAt(Integer)

+Returns information on an instance identified by index

-# createInstances(Array or Integrer)
+## createInstances(Array or Integer)

-If passed an integrer, creates thats many Tor instances.
+If passed an Integer, creates thats many Tor instances.
 An array can also be passed describing the names, weights and configurations of prospective instances. :

 ```
 var rpcRequest = {